-Any Public Entity / Public Research and Knowledge-dissemination Organisation, registered in Malta, that does not carry out an economic activity within the meaning of Article 107 TFEU may apply and will be eligible for funding subject to the terms and conditions laid out in this document and, the conditions for eligibility.
+Any Public Entity or Public Research and knowledge dissemination organization, registered in Malta, that does not carry out an economic activity within the meaning of Article 107 TFEU may apply and will be eligible for funding subject to the terms and conditions laid out in this document and, the conditions for eligibility.

-Applicants who have other funded projects with the Council and are in default, and/or have gone beyond the timelines of the project are not eligible to participate.
+Applicants who have other funded projects with the MCST and are in default, and/or have gone beyond the timelines of the project, are not eligible to participate.